 Liberalization of foreign trade

+The banking system meets international standards, with functional banking supervision and minimum capital and equity requirements.
 The banking system shows evidence of increased supervision and reforms in the financial sector.
-The central bank has produced a Basel III-compliant capital adequacy framework (2021), which addresses capital charge methodologies for credit risk, market risks and operational risks, as well as a refined definition of regulatory capital.
-Additionally, the BOJ has finalized a Standard of Sound Practice Framework, which tackles capital adequacy ratios, disclosure rules, supervision, the share of non-performing loans, hard budget constraints and reforms in the financial sector.
-On a case-by-case basis, the BOJ has the authority to determine the inclusion or exclusion of members of financial groups from the scope of consolidation for the purposes of the capital adequacy framework.
-Financial institutions are required to submit comprehensive monthly computations and explanations of their capital adequacy ratios and how they are calculated to the central bank, following the format prescribed by the bank.
+The Bank of Jamaica (BOJ), the country’s central bank, produced a Basel III-compliant capital adequacy framework (2021) that addresses capital charge methodologies for credit, market and operational risks and provides a refined definition of regulatory capital.
+The BOJ also finalized a Standard of Sound Practice Framework that addresses capital adequacy ratios (CARs), disclosure rules, supervision, the share of non-performing loans, hard budget constraints and reforms in the financial sector.
+Financial institutions must submit comprehensive monthly calculations of their CARs, with explanations of how they are calculated, to the BOJ.

 Banking system